openpmix/prrte/src/docs/prrte-rst-content/cli-add-host.rst

    $HEADER$

+..
+The following line is included so that Sphinx won't complain about this file not being directly included in some toctree

+:orphan:

 PRRTE allows a user to expand an existing DVM prior to launching an application.
 Users can specify a a comma-delimited list of node names, each entry optionally containing a ``:N`` extension indicating